← Illusions of Work

 AI is categorically different from previous technology waves because it collapses the cost of synthesis, making clarity cheap and pretence expensive for the first time.
 The gap between organisations that adapt and those that resist compounds each quarter.

-The previous chapters described what AI reveals and what it risks amplifying.
+AI reveals one set of truths and amplifies one set of risks.
 The question that determines which force prevails is economic.

 AI is categorically different.
-Unlike the previous two waves, it cannot be absorbed by adding another layer.
+It cannot be absorbed by adding another layer.
 By collapsing the cost of synthesis, it makes clarity cheap and pretence expensive.

-Synthesis, the reconciliation of strategy, process, and system behaviour against the systems that implement them, was historically expensive.
-In a large organisation, no single person holds the strategy deck, the codebase, the process definitions, and the cost data simultaneously.
-Gathering the people who hold different pieces required scheduling, authority, and political capital.
-A comprehensive synthesis took a consulting engagement of twelve weeks.
-By the time it was complete, the system had changed.
+Synthesis, the reconciliation of strategy and process against the systems that implement them, was historically expensive.
+In a large organisation no single person holds the strategy deck, the codebase, the process definitions, and the cost data simultaneously, and gathering the people who hold different pieces required scheduling, authority, and political capital.
+A comprehensive synthesis took a twelve-week consulting engagement, by which time the system had changed.

-AI collapses this.
+AI collapses this cost.
 It reads everything in parallel, without fatigue and without deference.
 When synthesis costs hours rather than months, the gap between narrative and reality cannot grow quietly.
-It is detected before it compounds.
-That means something unforgiving: organisations can no longer amortise incoherence over time.
-The error surfaces before the politics can contain it.
+Organisations can no longer amortise incoherence over time, because the error surfaces before politics can contain it.

-Cheap synthesis only has structural force when someone is accountable for the result.
-If ownership remains diffuse, AI produces insight without consequence.
+Cheap synthesis only has structural force when someone is accountable for the result; where ownership remains diffuse, AI produces insight without consequence.

-When clarity was expensive, organisations optimised for impression management: rewarding ambiguity, tolerating contradiction, valuing the appearance of understanding over understanding itself.
+When clarity was expensive, organisations optimised for impression management: rewarding ambiguity and valuing the appearance of understanding over understanding itself.
 When clarity is cheap, these behaviours become liabilities.
 Four consequences follow.

 ...